Authoring with the developerWorks XML templates on Windows

 |Right angle bracket, or greater-than sign (>)||>|

-For example, to include angle brackets in a code section:
+For example, to include HTML tags in a code listing like this:

 <TABLE border="0" width="100%">

-You would code the following in the XML
+You would put the following in your article.xml file:

-If you have any questions or problems, please contact your editor for additional help.
+If you have any questions or problems, contact your editor for additional help.

 The developerWorks staff would like to acknowledge the tremendous contribution of Ian Shields to the tools described in this article.
 Ian is a former member of the developerWorks team and a long-time contributor to the Linux zone on developerWorks.

-- "Authoring with the developerWorks Word and OpenDocument templates" (developerWorks, April 2010): If, instead of using the XML templates, you prefer to compose your content in Microsoft Word, OpenOffice.org Writer, or another OpenDocument editor, we also offer Word and OpenDocument templates for your use.
+- "Authoring with the developerWorks Word and OpenDocument templates" (developerWorks, August 2013): If, instead of using the XML templates, you prefer to compose your article in Microsoft Word, OpenOffice.org Writer, or another OpenDocument editor, we also offer Word and OpenDocument templates for your use.

-- "Illustrating your content for developerWorks: How to create effective graphics" (developerWorks, April 2010): Get detailed guidelines and tips on creating and submitting graphics for your content.
+- "Illustrating your content for developerWorks: How to create effective graphics" (developerWorks, August 2013): Get detailed guidelines and tips on creating and submitting graphics for your article.

-- Microsoft's XML Parser (MSXML) Version 4 or Version 6: To use the dw-transform.vbs script to transform your content, you need either version 4 or version 6 of the MSXML parser.
-The file you need is msxml.msi (version 4) or msxml6.msi (version 6).
+- Microsoft's XML Parser (MSXML) Version 6: To use the dw-transform.vbs script to transform your article, you need Version 6 of the MSXML parser.
+The file you need is msxml6.msi.

 - Rational® Application Developer for WebSphere® Software: Download a no-charge trial version directly from developerWorks.